 The snowfall this past season was the worst on record for the NW.
 Even worse than the dreaded 1976-77 season.
 The problem was not precipitation, which was near normal, but consistently high snow levels.
 On average, about 1000-2000ft above normal.
 The reason was the configuration and persistence of a high pressure system off the coast.
 Plus, the influence of a massive "blob" of warm water off the West Coast.
 Those warm ocean temperatures in the "blob" were actually caused by the unusual high pressure, initialy two years ago -- not visa versa.

 There were a few good days this past season, but very little skiing below 5000ft elevation.
 Crystal tried their best.
-Even the snow magnet of Mt Barker had a difficult time.
+Even the snow magnet of Mt Baker had a difficult time.
 I had some great days at Whistler, where all the good skiing is always above 4500ft.
 Interior BC faired better than most of the NW.
 Whistler, Bachelor and Timberline will be open into May - but check hours and limited operations.

 Larry Schick - meteorologist